 Definition of Income Tax Accounting

-Income tax accounting refers to the branch of accounting which involves the determination of tax liability on income.
-Accounting which is undertaken to determine tax liability differs from the accounting used to report income, assets, and liabilities on the balance sheet.
-Income tax accounting involves determining current taxes, deferred tax, tax liability, and tax paid. income tax accounting applies to all categories whether it is business, individual, company, or other business forms.
+Income tax accounting is the branch of accounting that involves determining tax liability on income.
+Accounting which is undertaken to determine tax liability, differs from the accounting used to report income, assets, and liabilities on the balance sheet.

 Explanation

-It is based on the premise that all income and expenses which are liable for taxation should be accounted for unlike financial accounting which involves that business transaction as well which doesn’t have tax consequences.
-Further income tax accounting procedure varies for individuals based on their income slab, corporations based on their legal form, etc.
+It is based on the premise that all income and expenses which are liable for taxation should be accounted for, unlike financial accounting, which involves that business transaction as well, which doesn’t have tax consequences.
+Further, income tax accounting procedure varies for individuals based on their income slab, corporations based on their legal form, etc.

 Objectives of Income Tax Accounting